jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     # False is not true
     # False is a boolean

+    # Exceptions Encountered
+    # AssertionError

 ----

 *********************************************************************************
 review
 *********************************************************************************

-From the tests I can see that
+From the tests I can see that in Python_

 * a container with things is True_
 * an empty container is False_